How do I replace my hacked WordPress site?

 4. Create a new, empty domain directory with the same directory name as the original.

-Reinstalling a new unhacked copy of WordPress
+Reinstall a new unhacked copy of WordPress

-Reinstall WordPress in one of two ways:
+You can reinstall WordPress in either of the following two ways:

-Connecting your new install to your old database
+Connect your new install to your old database

 You must connect the new files you’ve downloaded to your existing database.
 To do this, you need the following information: